MindTheSystem/mindthesystem/src/pages/index.md

           approach to complex problems into 4 systems:

-          &nbsp;&nbsp;‎☑️ System 1: Future Operating Environment.
+          &nbsp;&nbsp;&nbsp;‎☑️ System 1: Future Operating Environment.
 What would our reality look like in the future; what are we solving towards?